rtgill82/safe-libc/README.md

 _Safe wrappers around the `libc` crate._

-An attempt to make safe wrappers around the Rust [libc][libc] library.
+An attempt to make thin, safe wrappers around the Rust [libc][libc] library.
 It's mostly for my own personal use.
 I'll be adding functions as I find that I need them.

 [libc]: https://crates.io/crates/libc

 ## LICENSE

-Copyright (C) 2020 Robert Gill <<rtgill82@gmail.com>>
+Copyright (C) 2020,2025 Robert Gill <<rtgill82@gmail.com>>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to